gdi3d/learning-to-build/docs/app/frontend.md

 This is a layout from **Bulma** called *Hero*.
 Here are the docs: [https://bulma.io/documentation/layout/hero/](https://bulma.io/documentation/layout/hero/)

-Again, you can look trough the examples and options and just copy and paste what you need.
+Again, you can look through the examples and options and just copy and paste what you need.

-You can start seeing a pattern here, you can build a lot of stuffs by just copying and pasting.
+You can start seeing a pattern here, you can build a lot of stuff by just copying and pasting.
 It's all about **the building blocks** like a Lego.
-You just need to choose the pieces and colours to build your own cool project.
+You just need to choose the pieces and colors to build your cool project.

-> The names of components, layouts and other building blocks are the same in every CSS Frameworks.
+> The names of components, layouts, and other building blocks are the same in every CSS framework.

-## The main section
+## Main section

 ```
 <section class="section is-large has-background-dark">